Shrine: Christianity

-Shrines are found in many, though not all, forms of Christianity.
-Catholicism, the largest denomination of Christianity, has many shrines, as do Orthodox Christianity, Anglicanism and some forms of Lutheranism.
+Shrines are found in many forms of Christianity, but not all.
+Catholicism, the largest branch of Christianity, has many shrines, as do Orthodox Christianity, Anglicanism and some forms of Lutheranism.

+Catholicism

-In the Roman Catholic 1983 Code of Canon Law, canons 1230 and 1231 read: "The term shrine means a church or other sacred place which, with the approval of the local Ordinary, is by reason of special devotion frequented by the faithful as pilgrims.
-For a shrine to be described as national, the approval of the Episcopal Conference is necessary.
-For it to be described as international, the approval of the Holy See is required."
+The Catholic 1983 Code of Canon Law, canons 1230 and 1231 reads: "The term shrine means a church or other sacred place which, with the approval of the local Ordinary, is by reason of special devotion frequented by the faithful as pilgrims."
+In the Catholic Church, a local diocesan bishop or archbishop can designate a local (arch)diocesan shrine.
+For a shrine to be a national shrine, the approval of the country's Episcopal Conference is required.
+Similarly, the approval of the Holy See at the Vatican in Rome is required for it to be international.

-Another use of the term "shrine" in colloquial Catholic terminology is a niche or alcove in most – especially larger – churches used by parishioners when praying privately in the church.
-They were also called devotional altars, since they could look like small side altars or bye-altars.
-Shrines were always centered on some image of Christ, Mary or a saint – for instance, a statue, painting, mural or mosaic, and may have had a reredos behind them (without a Tabernacle built in).

-However, Mass would not be celebrated at them; they were simply used to aid or give a visual focus for prayers.
-Side altars, where Mass could actually be celebrated, were used in a similar way to shrines by parishioners.
-Side altars were specifically dedicated to the Blessed Virgin Mary, Saint Joseph as well as other saints.
+In unofficial, colloquial Catholic use, the term "shrine" is a niche or alcove in churches, especially larger ones, used by parishioners when praying privately.
+Shrines are always centered on some image (for instance, a statue, painting, mural or mosaic) of Jesus Christ, of Mary, mother of Jesus, or of a saint, and may have had a reredos behind them.
+They were formerly also called devotional altars, since before the Second Vatican Council they contained small side altars or bye-altars.
+Today, Mass would not necessarily be celebrated at them, and they are simply used to aid or give a visual focus for prayers.

-A nativity set could also be viewed as a shrine, as the definition of a shrine is any holy or sacred place.